FTC-23511/SolversLib-Docs/features/controllers.md

 There are two types of feedforwards: model-based feedforward and feedforward for unmodeled dynamics.
 The first solves a mathematical model of the system for the inputs required to meet desired velocities and accelerations.
 The second compensates for unmodeled forces or behaviors directly so the feedback controller doesn’t have to.
 Both types can facilitate simpler feedback controllers.
 We’ll cover several examples below.

-FTCLib provides a number of classes to help users implement accurate feedforward control for their mechanisms.
+SolversLib provides a number of classes to help users implement accurate feedforward control for their mechanisms.
 In many ways, an accurate feedforward is more important than feedback to effective control of a mechanism.
 Since most FTC mechanisms closely obey well-understood system equations, starting with an accurate feedforward is both easy and hugely beneficial to accurate and robust mechanism control.

-FTCLib currently provides the following three helper classes for feedforward control.
+SolversLib currently provides the following three helper classes for feedforward control.
 The feedforward components will calculate outputs in units determined by the units of the user-provided feedforward gains.
 Users _must_ take care to keep units consistent as it does not have a type-safe unit system.

 ### SimpleMotorFeedforward